-Carey Tinsley, Administrative Assistant
+Carey Tinsley, Development Assistant

-As Administrative Assistant, Carey provides support to all Ocean Discovery Institute programs and staff, ensuring that the organization has all of the resources necessary to carry out its mission of transforming young lives through science.
+As Development Assistant, Carey provides support to all Ocean Discovery Institute programs and staff, ensuring that the organization has all of the resources necessary to carry out its mission of transforming young lives through science.
 Carey brings a passion for detailed work that ensures quality outcomes in every area and 13 years of volunteering with youth in San Diego Unified School District athletics.